CLEAN LIKE A PRO:

 How To Clean Baseboards

-So whether you hate cleaning baseboards or are forgetting to clean them, we found out an easy way to do it.
-We asked Ann Farron, owner of the house cleaning company, Annie At Your Service, on how she easily and effectively cleans her customer's baseboards.
+Nobody ever forgets to clean their floors, but baseboards are another story.
+Whether you've never thought about it or just don't know how, we found an easy way for you to get those baseboards clean and keep them that way!
+We asked Ann Farron, owner of residential cleaning company, Annie At Your Service, on how to clean baseboards easily and effectively.
 Add these following steps to your cleaning routine and see the difference it makes!

 Cleaning Baseboards At Annie At Your Service